 Dividing Your Property

-Decide What Is Best For You and Your Partner
+Decide What's Best For You and Your Partner

 Given all of the above issues and factors, spend some serious time with your partner considering same-sex marriage legal pros and cons.
-If you plan on raising kids and you're ok with taking on the other partner's debts, then getting married may make sense.
+If you plan on raising kids and you're okay with taking on the other partner's debts, then getting married may make sense.
 On the other hand, if you don't necessarily want to be burdened with the other person's debts or institutional marriage just isn't for you, then it may not be right for you.